The Germ Theory of Disease

 Through all of this, Olivia sat completely still, transfixed, like a mouse mesmerized by a snake.
 She shrank back, never taking her eyes off the werewolf, and tried to push her body backwards against the seat.
 A whimpering noise came from her open mouth, but she couldn’t speak, couldn’t scream, couldn’t do anything but sit and wait for the thing to spring.

 Then she caught a second movement, from the blond man across the aisle, and she turned to see him rise from his seat.
 But it wasn’t him – was it?
 The man who now stood next to her, also mother-naked, muscles rippling, his face shining in its own light, had wings.
 And a sword.
 The sword was glowing so brightly in the dimly lit bus that Olivia could hardly look at it.
 The wings, huge, feathered wings, speckled brown like a hawk’s, arose from broad shoulders.
-His eyes were fixed on the werewolf; and the werewolf swiveled its horrid head away from Olivia, and looked at the angelic figure standing in the aisle.
+His eyes were fixed on the monster in the aisle.
+The werewolf swiveled its horrid head away from Olivia, and looked at the angelic figure blocking its way.
 It gave a rough, angry growl, almost like a cough, and leapt at the winged man.

 As the werewolf passed Olivia, it made a sweeping pass at her face with one clawed hand.
 She ducked, and felt the wind as it missed her by inches.
 The winged man brought up his sword, and there was a swish and a thud, and the werewolf’s head flew backwards, landed in the aisle, and rolled under a seat.
 Dark blood gouted up from the severed neck.
 The werewolf’s clawed hands rose for a moment, as if to investigate this strange condition of being headless; then it realized it was dead, and tumbled forward with a crash.